coddingtonbear/taskwarrior-pomodoro/readme.md

 ### Post-Pomodoro Hook

+* [Taskwarrior-Pomodoro-Beeminder](https://github.com/coddingtonbear/taskwarrior-pomodoro-beeminder) provides functionality allowing you to increment Beeminder goals using this "Post-Pomodoro Hook" functionality.

 You can configure Taskwarrior Pomodoro to call a script of your choice after you complete a Pomodoro.
 The script will receive one additional command-line argument: the UUID of the task that you were working on.
 You could use this for a variety of things, including updating goal-tracking software or recording billable hours.

 ```